hlindberg/misc-puppet-docs/data-in-modules.md

   purpose of contributing different kinds of configuration for a combination of modules (i.e. a kind of higher order module like a "lamp-stack" which in itself does not contain much functionality but it may configure the modules it depends on)

+Added in the proposed changes for Puppet 3.4:

+* A module may use a "private" hierarchy, other modules does not have to use the same hierarchy.
+  (This is the default).
+* A module may contribute data that is "woven" into an overall hierarchy.
+(This was the only mode in the Puppet 3.3 implementation).

+#### Category

+The term "category" is used in data-in-modules to denote a *"named level in the overall hierarchy"*.
+So when you read *"the common category"*, this means the *"The 'common' hierarchal level/priority in the site-wide overall hierarchy"*.
+In Hiera-1, there is no corresponding term, it simply has a lists of paths.
+It may help to mentally translate the expression *"the osfamily category"* to a Hiera-1 path such as `"osfamily/${osfamily}"` - i.e. *"the data that is specific to osfamily"*.

+The category concept is explained further when explaining how the site-wide composition of all data is done.

 ### Hiera-2 Features

-There are two major differences between Hiera-1 and Hiera-2
+The major differences between Hiera-1 and Hiera-2 are:

 * Hiera-2 uses Puppet Language syntax for interpolation of expressions - i.e. `${expression}`, where Hiera-1 only supported interpolation of variables, and with a different syntax `%{varname}`.
 * The `hiera.yaml` configuration file has changed
     * variables are interpolated using Puppet Language syntax
-    * since the result is contributed to an overall configuration of data, there is the need to specify how.
+    * when the result is to be woven into the the overall hierarchy of data, there is the need to specify how.
-* Hiera-2 loads dynamically, if the hiera.yaml is changed these changes are picked up when processing the next request (e.g. for a catalog).
+* Hiera-2 loads dynamically, if the `hiera.yaml` is changed these changes are picked up when processing the next request (e.g. for a catalog).

 Introducing data-in-modules presented an opportunity to also address general issues.
 Hiera-1 only allows interpolate of variables and uses a different interpolation syntax (`%{varname}`) than the Puppet Language (`${expression}`).

-In Hiera-2 any interpolateable Puppet expression can be used, including function calls.
-The string is treated like a Puppet Language double quoted string, which means that escaping special characters is also possible.
+In Hiera-2 any Puppet expression that is normally allowed in interpolation, can be used, including function calls.
+A string in Hiera-2 data, is treated like a Puppet Language double quoted string, which means that it supports interpolation and escaping of special characters.

-The other notable change is to the `hiera.yaml` required to make it possible to compose/aggregate multiple hierarchies.
+The other notable changes to the `hiera.yaml` are those that deal with weaving the module's data with data from other modules.

 Note that it is still possible to use Hiera-1, and even combine it with Hiera-2.
 Hiera-2 may be used both at site level and for contributions from modules.